 “The Couchbase Autonomous Operator for Kubernetes is a marvelous addition to the Couchbase ecosystem, reducing our IT administration overhead by at least 80 percent.
 It sets the bar for all other clustered databases in any cloud environment.”

-“Couchbase and Red Hat are partnering to bring the benefits of the Operator framework for applications, like the Couchbase Data Platform, to the market.
-Our joint customers will benefit from adopting Couchbase’s distributed NoSQL database on OpenShift to provide modern application portability across hybrid and multi-cloud environments while increasing performance, agility and availability – while at the same time reducing operational costs and complexity.
-The Red Hat OpenShift Container Platform is a strategic deployment platform for the Couchbase Autonomous Operator, which is certified and available in the Red Hat Container Catalog registry this week.”
+“Couchbase is collaborating with Red Hat to bring the benefits of the Operator Framework to applications like the Couchbase Data Platform.
+With Couchbase’s distributed NoSQL database on Red Hat OpenShift Container Platform, customers have even more options to provide modern application portability across hybrid and multicloud environments.
+Red Hat OpenShift Container Platform is a strategic deployment platform for the Couchbase Autonomous Operator, which is now available in the Red Hat Container Catalog registry.”

 “The Couchbase Autonomous Operator for Kubernetes sets a new standard for Kubernetes in production deployments.
 For the first time, a fully distributed, scalable, enterprise-class database that can be orchestrated by Kubernetes is generally available to enterprises wishing to automate the deployment, monitoring, scaling and managing of database applications both on-premises and in public cloud environments seamlessly.
 By automating these traditionally manually intensive services, enterprises can significantly compress their ‘time to market.’”

 –Ravi Mayuram, SVP of Engineering and CTO, Couchbase